ACRMGroup/bioplib/README.md

         csh/tcsh:
            setenv DATADIR $HOME/data
-(this command should be placed in your .bashrc, .profile, .tcsh or .cshrc file as appropriate for your shell).
+(This command should be placed in your .bashrc, .profile, .tcsh or .cshrc file as appropriate for your shell.)

 If you are using the BiopLib interactive help support in your programs, you must set the environment variable HELPDIR to point to